 After receiving Germany's prestigious Fritz-Walter Medal as the brightest U17 player in the country in 2019, a prize previously won at the same age by the likes of Timo Werner, Leon Goretzka, Emre Can and Mario Götze, among others, he began making an impact in the Salzburg first team.
 Adeyemi contributed one goal and four assists from 12 senior outings in 2019/20 and followed that up with nine goals and 12 assists from 42 appearances in 2020/21, serving notice of his gifts as one of the continent's brightest up-and-coming forwards.

-The Munich native has continued to improve and in the first half of 2021/22, chipped in with 18 goals and seven assists in 30 games in all competitions, including three and two respectively in six UEFA Champions League appearances.
+The Munich native continued to improve in 2021/22, when he chipped in with 23 goals and nine assists in 44 games in all competitions, including three and two respectively in eight UEFA Champions League appearances.

 Plays a bit like: Paulo Dybala

-The Argentinian superstar may be nearly 10 years Adeyemi's senior, but they are cut from the same cloth in terms of playing style.
+The Argentinian World Cup winner may be nearly 10 years Adeyemi's senior, but they are cut from the same cloth in terms of playing style.
 Both are left-footed, attack-minded forwards, as much at ease dribbling past opponents on the flank as they are taking aim at goal.
 Whatever they do, they're almost impossible to stop.